How to Score Well in Repeat Sentences

 - Be confident and fluent while repeating the sentences, even if, you are required to say something on your own.

 - Try to write or remember the beginning, closing or important keywords of the sentence.
 This will help you to remember the sentence or will immediately let you respond to something related to the expected answer.

 However, speaking the sentence with even a little related text, without a gap or a baffle, using correct pronunciation, will also help you in scoring full marks in fluency and pronunciation segments of PTE.

-One of the express tricks that you can practice is undertaking lots of listening practice for developing a habit and better understanding of foreign accent (especially Australian) and speed.
-For this you can use original PTE exam material or you can even practice few informal ways such as listening to English videos and talk shows while subsequently sighting their transcripts.
+One of the express tricks that you can practice is undertaking lots of listening practice for developing a habit and a better understanding of foreign accent (especially Australian) and speed.
+For this, you can use original PTE exam material or you can even practice a few informal ways such as listening to English videos and talk shows while subsequently sighting their transcripts.

 Precisely, building good short-term memory can be an ice-breaking strategy to crack this critical yet highly scoring segment of the PTE speaking test.